-Michael Paul Cartledge II is a PhD student in Practical Theology at Princeton Theological Seminary.
-Prior to entering the doctoral program, Michael Paul earned an MDiv and MA in Christian Education from Princeton Seminary.
-His master’s thesis explored how Christian liturgy might serve as a formational source and resource for persons suffering from depression.
-He was awarded the Senior Fellowship in Practical Theology for this research.
-Michael Paul is also the recipient of the John Havran Award for Excellence in Christian Education and the William Tennant Award for Teaching.
-His current research focuses on how Christian congregations can become better places of formation for persons with mental health problems.
-He and his wife, Samara, live in Princeton with their three children, Michael, Bennett, and Josephine.
+Michael Paul Cartledge II is a Ph.D. candidate in practical theology.
+Prior to entering the doctoral program, Michael Paul earned an MDiv and MA in Christian education and formation from Princeton Seminary.
+He received the Senior Fellowship in Practical Theology for his master’s thesis, which explored Christian liturgy as a formational source and resource for persons with depression.
+He has also received the John Havran Award for Excellence in Christian Education and the William Tennant Award for Teaching.
+He earned a BA from Stetson University in communication and media studies and has served in ministry as a youth worker, worship leader, and pastoral assistant.
+His research focuses on educational ministry with persons suffering from depression.
+Michael Paul lives in Princeton with his wife, Samara, and their three children.